17 Secluded Beaches in Sydney for a Quiet Swim

 Lady Martins Beach in Point Piper

-You can access this long but very narrow strip of sand by heading down a little lane next to the Royal Prince Edward Yacht Club on Wolseley Road.
+This long but narrow strip of sand can be accessed via a small lane next to the Royal Prince Edward Yacht Club on Wolseley Road.

-The beach is named after the wife of Sir James Martin, Premier of New South Wales in the 1860s and 1870s.
+The beach is named after Lady Martin, the wife of Sir James Martin, who served as Premier of New South Wales during the 1860s and 1870s.

 13. Bellamy Beach, Rose Bay